-Use the appropriate Y cable when your graphics card has a Use the appropriate Y cable when your graphics card has a to one or two VGA monitors.

-single connector and you want to connect your computer single connector and you want to connect your computer to one or two DVI monitors.
+Use the appropriate Y cable when your graphics card has a single connector and you want to connect your computer to one or two VGA monitors.
+Use the appropriate Y cable when your graphics card has a single connector and you want to connect your computer to one or two DVI monitors.